-- First, cut the goya in half lengthways and scoop out the seeds.
+- First, cut 150 g Okinawan bitter melon in half lengthways and scoop out the seeds.

-- Cut the goya into 5mm slices and place them in a bowl.
+- Cut it into 5mm slices and place in a bowl.

-- Add the salt and sugar to the bowl and massage them into the surface of the goya.
+- Add ½ tsp salt and ¼ tsp sugar to the bowl and massage into the surface of the bitter melon.
 Set aside for 10 minutes.

-- Next, take the firm tofu and wrap it with kitchen paper.
+- Next, take 200 g firm tofu and wrap it with kitchen paper.
 Place it on a microwavable plate and microwave for 1 ½ minutes at 600W to remove excess liquid.
 (No need for plastic wrap.)
 Leave to cool for a few minutes.

-- In the meantime, wash the goya with fresh water and drain.
+- In the meantime, fill the bowl of goya with fresh water and drain to wash.

 - Once the tofu is cool enough to touch, cut it into bitesize cubes and heat a frying pan on medium.

-- Once the pan is hot, add a drizzle of sesame oil.
+- Once the pan is hot, add 1 tbsp cooking oil.
 Add the tofu and brown on each side.
-Once it's brown and crispy, remove it from the pan and set aside for later.
+Once it's brown and slightly crispy on the outside, remove it from the pan and set aside for later.

-- Using the same pan, add the sliced pork belly and fry until the surface is sealed on both sides.
+- Using the same pan, add 150 g pork belly and fry until the surface is sealed on both sides.

 - Add the goya to the pan and stir fry with the pork for 2-3 minutes.

-- Add the tofu back into the pan and sprinkle with a pinch of salt and pepper.
-Mix together and add half of the soy sauce.
+- Add the tofu back into the pan and sprinkle with 1 pinch salt and pepper.
+Mix together and add half of the 2 tsp soy sauce.

-- In a small bowl, whisk the egg.
+- In a small bowl, whisk 1 medium egg(s).
 Pour it into the pan and allow it to cook until half done (do not mix at this point).

 - Once it's half cooked, add the other half of the soy sauce and mix thoroughly.
 Remove from the heat.